Skip to content

 Endometriosis

-Endometriosis is a condition that involves chunks of endometrial (uterine) lining-like tissue that are in the abdomen and may be blocking ovaries, blocking fallopian tubes, and causing pain either at menstruation or throughout the menstrual cycle.
+Endometriosis is a condition that involves patches of endometrial (uterine lining) tissue outside the uterus.
+It may block the ovaries and fallopian tubes and cause pain either during menstruation or throughout the menstrual cycle.
 Read more…

 Fibroids